Bishibop/foia-assistant/docs/foia_system_architecture.md

 10. On completion, documents stored in DocumentStore for the request
 11. User reviews documents in Review tab (filtered by active request)
 12. Human decisions captured and stored in Document objects
+13. Corrections automatically captured in FeedbackManager
+14. User can reprocess unreviewed documents with feedback
-13. Reviewed documents available in Finalize tab (filtered by active request)
+15. Reviewed documents available in Finalize tab (filtered by active request)
-14. User can export documents (CSV, JSON, Excel, PDF) or generate FOIA response package per request
+16. User can export documents (CSV, JSON, Excel, PDF) or generate FOIA response package per request

 ### Error Handling Strategy
 - Graceful degradation on errors